 Like all dog breeds, Sheltie puppies shouldn't be separated from their mom until they're at least 7-8 weeks old.
 Any earlier and the puppy may be very nervous and have problems settling into its new home.
 Having said that, puppies should be with their new owners by 12 weeks, when they start forming strong attachments.
 So 8-12 weeks is the best window of opportunity.

-Shelties are very popular dogs in the US (ranked 18 out of 154 AKC registered breeds) and there are many Sheltie breeders who sell puppies as pets.
-Still, Shelties have litters of 4 to 6 puppies so if you have your heart set on one, put your name down with your local breeder in advance.
+Shelties are very popular dogs in the US (ranked 18 out of 154 AKC registered breeds) and there are many Sheltie breeders who sell puppies.
+Shelties have litters of 4 to 6 puppies so if you have your heart set on one, put your name down with your local breeder in advance.

-I also recommend checking out local rescue shelters for Shetland Sheepdogs.
+I also recommend checking out your local Sheltie rescue.
 They often have slightly older puppies and adult dogs that need re-homing.
-Dogs end up at rescue shelters for all kinds of reasons - they may have been abandoned, lost and even unwanted Christmas presents (yes, it still happens.
-In fact, the New Year is often when animal rescue shelters are most overwhelmed).
-You will save money at a shelter and more importantly give a dog a second chance at life.
+Dogs end up at rescue shelters for all kinds of tragic reasons.
+They may have been abandoned, lost, or even unwanted Christmas presents.
+In fact, the New Year is when animal rescue shelters are most overwhelmed.

 The day you bring a new puppy home, your life will change.
 You will spend hours bonding with your new friend and at times the constant supervision may feel overwhelming.
 So get the whole family involved and take turns to look after him.

 Everything is new to your Sheltie puppy and he will inevitably try to chew on electric cables, choke on tiny objects (puppies try to eat everything), get trapped in small spaces, make a mess on the carpet, and cause plenty more untold havoc.
 Those first few weeks and months of your puppy's life will be the most demanding on you.
 Be prepared!